Beekeeper registration

 Renewals: beekeepers are required to renew their registration annually or for any major changes during the current registration year.
 To renew your registration, see Registration submission above.

-Registration deletions
+Registration deactivations

 Premises Identification Number

-The Premises Identification Number (PID) is provided through Alberta’s traceability program and is separate from the Bee Health Assurance program.
-Beekeepers need a PID number to access medications for honey bee diseases and pests.
+The Premises Identification (PID) Number is provided through Alberta’s traceability program and is separate from the Bee Health Assurance program.
+Beekeepers need a PID Number to access medications for honey bee diseases and pests.
 Register with the animal Premises Identification Program.

 Contact